csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

 # A Room Class

-Now, we will create a `Room` class "from scratch," including constructors and a ToString method.
+Now, we will create a `Room` class "from scratch," including constructors and a `ToString` method.

 ## Initial Set-Up

-Create a `Room` class, with three attributes: one to hold the name of the room, one for the length of the room, and one for the width of the room.
+Create a `Room` class, with three attributes:

+#. one to hold the name of the room,
+#. one for the length of the room, and
+#. one for the width of the room.

 Name the attributes the way you want, and pick appropriate datatypes, knowing that we want to be able to store the length and the width of rooms (expressed in meters) using floating point numbers.

 Create 6 methods: